Setting up Exporters

 |pg_bloat_check||Package for pg_bloat_check script|

-For non-package installations, the exporters & pg_bloat_check can be downloaded from their respective repositories:
+For non-package installations on Linux, applications can be downloaded from their respective repositories:

 User and Configuration Directory Installation

 You will need to create a user named

 ccp_monitoring which you can do with the following command:

 All executables installed via the above releases are expected to be in the

 /usr/bin directory.
 A base node_exporter systemd file is expected to be in place already.
 An example one can be found here:

 A base blackbox_exporter systemd file is also expected to be in place.
 No examples are currently available.

 The files contained in this repository are assumed to be installed in the following locations with the following names.
 In the instructions below, you should replace a double-hash (